-Are you a hair stylist, or perhaps a beautician in need of a fresh new business card design?
+Are you a hair stylist or barber?
+Perhaps you are a beautician who is in need of a fresh new beauty salon business card?
 You always make your clients look their best.
 When you work with me, I will do the same for you.
-Contact me today to get started!
+Contact me today

 Business Card Design

 Chris Curtis was very happy with the website I designed for his auto body repair shop in the Summer of 2009.
-He needed a slick new body shop business card design to match.
+Therefore, he called me for a slick new body shop business card design to match.
 This glossy, full color design features content on both of its sides.
 It also includes a special discount offer for new customers on the back.

 Body shop business card design story